Are EFTPOS surcharges legal? The short answer is yes, but there are some rules around them.

 In Australia, you’re allowed to add a surcharge on any card payment, but the excessive card surcharge ban only applies to the following card systems:

 Payment systems not covered by the surcharge restrictions include Diners Club, UnionPay, Amex cards issued directly by American Express, BPAY and PayPal.
-That being said, these brands may still have their own surcharge rules, so it is advisable you check their terms before setting a higher surcharge for these payments.
+That being said, these brands may still have their own surcharge rules, so we recommend checking their terms before setting a higher surcharge for them.

 Setting your surcharge